slideshow-s9/slideshow-s9.github.io/talks/webfeeds.md

 <img src='i/web-feed-icon.png' style='float: right;'>

-A web feed (or news feed) is a simple data format that 1) lets you publish a list of status updates, blog postings, articles, pictures, recordings, etc and that 2) lets others subscribe to your updates.
+A web feed (or news feed) is a simple document/data format that 1) lets you publish a list of status updates, blog postings, articles, pictures, cartoons, recordings, etc and that 2) lets others subscribe to your updates.

+# What's a Web Feed?
+(Cont.)

 Example: